pgRouting/pgrouting/doc/contraction/pgr_contraction.rst

 edges decreasing the total time and space used in graph algorithms.

 The main Characteristics are:

 - Process is done only on edges with positive costs.
 - Does not return the full contracted graph

   - Only changes on the graph are returned

 - Currnetly there are two types of contraction methods

   - Dead End Contraction
   - Linear Contraction

 - The returned values include

   -  the added edges by linear contraction.
   -  the modified vertices by dead end contraction.

 - The returned values are ordered as follows:

-    - column `id` ascending when type = `v`
+  - column ``id`` ascending when type is ``v``
-    - column `id` descending when type = `e`
+  - column ``id`` descending when type is ``e``

 Signatures